 OSINT or Open Source Intelligence refers to information about individuals or companies that can be freely and legally gathered from publicly available sources.
 Skilled analysts locate this intelligence, and use it to create a profile of any target, which in turn may be used to launch attacks on these targets.

-As a company, you have to be aware of OSINT, and how you can use OSINT tools and techniques to protect yourself from risk.
-Below we introduce OSINT sources, and how you can use OSINT reports to reduce your vulnerability to attacks which leverage your OSINT outputs.
+As a company, you have to be aware of the public information available about you, and how you can use tools and techniques to protect yourself from risk.
+Below we introduce the sources of information available, and how you can use intelligence reports to reduce your vulnerability to attacks which leverage open source intelligence to launch.

 Publicly available intelligence

 OSINT analysis pulls together pieces of intelligence from public sources to create a profile of a target.
-OSINT research may focus on companies, key employees in a company, and even friends and family of company employees.
+Research may focus on companies, key employees in a company, and even friends and family of company employees.

-In today’s world, the internet is by far the largest source of OSINT.
-OSINT researchers can find anything about a target online and turn it into means to facilitate a successful attack against a target.
-Internet resources include search engines and targeted searches in databases (for example LexisNexis, tax registers and more) to news sites, blogs, forums, and more.
+The internet is by far the largest source of intelligence.
+Researchers can find useful information about a target online and turn it into means to facilitate a successful attack.
+Internet resources include search engines and targeted searches in databases (for example LexisNexis or tax registers) to news sites, blogs, forums, and more.

 Why you should care about OSINT

-OSINT investigations are often the first step in a targeted attack campaign against an individual or company.
+OSINT investigations may be used as the first step in a targeted attack campaign against an individual or company.
 The wealth of legally available information allows other forces, from competitors to hackers to create a profile and use it against the target.
 Most OSINT investigations avoid any direct interaction, allowing for sneak attacks on unsuspecting targets.

-Gathering your OSINT is a great way to assess the information you are providing to potential attackers.
+Researching your own open source intelligence is a great way to assess the information you are providing to potential attackers.
 Once you know your digital footprint, you can:

 Understand risks and threats that open source information presents to you and your company.
 Armed with this information you can develop defensive strategies to respond to physical or cyber attacks.